drcassar/TPIB/paper.md

    orcid: 0000-0001-6472-2780
    affiliation: Vitreous Materials Lab., Federal University of Sao Carlos, Sao Carlos-SP, Brazil
 date: 11 August 2016
-bibliography: references.bib
+bibliography: paper.bib
 ---

 # Summary

 This is an algorithm that takes transformation peak data as input, computes a transformation-aware iterative baseline, and returns the peak data with subtracted baseline.
-It is based on the works of Reis and co-authors [1,2], who were interested in the calorimetric crystallization peak of liquids under constant heating rates.
+It is based on the works of Reis and co-authors (@reis_assessments_2012, @reis_determination_2016), who were interested in the calorimetric crystallization peak of liquids under constant heating rates.

 During the crystallization peak, two different phases are present at the same time: the liquid and the crystal.
 These phases have different thermal properties (such as heat capacity, for example) and thus a linear baseline is often not the optimal solution.
 This algorithm takes into account the amount of transformed phase for each peak datapoint to compute a physically reasonable baseline that is often of sigmoidal shape.